TU-DO-Makerspace/.github/profile/README.md

 https://github.com/TuDo-Makerspace

-This organization shall not be used and shall only be kept to prevent phishing attacks!
+This organization shall not be used and should only be kept to prevent phishing attacks!